Nishan-3/spam_text/README.md

 # spam_text
-BasicSpamdetection from sklearn,python and otther modules
+Basic Spamdetection from sklearn,python and otther modules here i have used the numpy,matplotlib,pandas nltk and other modules